throwawaychris/cirno-bot/README.md

    After=network.target

    [Service]
-   ExecStart= # Whereever you put Cirno in (ie. /home/user/cirno-bot/index.js) Restart=always
+   # Whereever you put Cirno in (ie. /home/user/cirno-bot/index.js)
+   ExecStart=/path/to/cirno/index.js
+   Restart=always
    # Use your username if you have sole permissions to the directory
    User=nobody